What is Radial Longitudinal Deficiency?

 What is the treatment for Radial Longitudinal Deficiency?

 The goal of treatment for radial longitudinal deficiency is to improve the functionality and the appearance of the hand.Treatment options for Radial Longitudinal Deficiency can include:

 If surgery is the chosen course of treatment, the timing of the surgery will depend on the severity of the condition and the patient’s age and overall health.

 Surgery for the treatment of Radial Longitudinal Deficiency is often done before the child reaches school age, but generally not before 6 months of age.
 In all cases, the goal of surgery is to realign and stabilize the hand and wrist.
 Most orthopedic hand surgeries are performed on an outpatient basis, but some may require an overnight stay.

 Recovery time can take up to several months, depending on the severity of the condition and the extent of the surgery.
 Many patients can return to normal activity six weeks after surgery, but complete recovery typically takes three months.

 To request an appointment with a physician at St. Louis Children's Hospital, call 800.678.5437 or email us.
-For additional resources about radial longitudinal deficiency and congenital hand deformities, contact our Family Resource Center.
+For additional resources about radial longitudinal deficiency and congenital hand deformities, contact our Center for Families Resource Library.